modsim-gt-shb/modsim-gt-shb.github.io/readme.md

 ### Note

-These come courtesy of Prof. Rich Vuduc.
+Some of these come courtesy of Prof. Rich Vuduc (Georgia Tech CSE).
 Do not redistribute without permission.

 [_Take me home._](https://github.com/modsim-s23)